- The Yezidis

 Yezidi Religious Tradition

 The Yezidi (Yazidi) cosmology and religion is non-dual.
-They thus acknowledge an inactive, static and transcendental God who created, or “became”, Seven Great Angels, the leader of which was Tawsi Melek, the Peacock “King” or Peacock “Angel”.
+They acknowledge an inactive, static and transcendental God, the “Supreme Being,” who created, emanated, or “became” the Seven Great Angels.
+The first and leader of the Seven Great Angels is Tawsi Melek, the Peacock “King” or Peacock “Angel”.

 Leading up to the creation of the cosmos, many Yezidis believe that the Supreme God was originally “over the seas”, a notion reminiscent of the Biblical passage: “And the Spirit of God (as seven Elohim) moved upon the face of the waters.”
 While playing with a white pearl, state the Yezidis, their Supreme God cast it into this cosmic sea.
 The pearl was broken and served as the substance from which the Earth and other planets and stars came into being.